Latest Jobs

 7. Start Mining and Monitor Performance

 Once everything is set up, you can start mining.
-Monitoring your rig’s performance is crucial to maximize profitability and minimize hardware strain.
+Monitoring your rig’s perform

 • Track Hashrate: Your hashrate indicates the mining power of your rig.
 A higher hashrate means better chances of solving a block.